 In both downloads, we included the actual comic pages which correspond to the script pages so you can look at them side-by-side.

-Story First, Layout Second
+Story First, Layout Second:

-Because I come from a film background, I’m more comfortable writing in screenplay format with the Final Draft screenplay software I’ve grown accustomed to over the years.
+Because I (Chris) come from a film background, I’m more comfortable writing in screenplay format with the Final Draft screenplay software I’ve grown accustomed to over the years.

-I liken this process to that of editing film that I’ve already shot.
-I’ll change dialogue, pacing or even cut entire scenes while drawing.
+I liken this process to that of editing a film that I’ve already shot: I’ll change dialogue, pacing or even cut entire scenes while drawing.
 The scenes that were cut are then removed from the working version of the script for continuity purposes.

 Here’s what she had to say about the process she uses to write her comic scripts:

 After have what feels like roughly 25 pages worth of content, with a beginning, middle and end, I go back in to find “cliffhanger moments” within the script that I wrote.
 I use these to determine my page breaks so that whole issue is a “page turner.”